na-na-hi/renget/archive/5exa3.md

 	- [comfyui](https://github.com/comfyanonymous/ComfyUI_experiments)
 	- `CFG 7 = Rescale 0.7`
 	- Higher rescale can make images [duller](https://rentry.org/5exa3#fixing-washed-out-artists), you can test lowering rescale as on some images it makes little difference
-- Quality tags aren't trained in base EF.
-If you feel you need them then [this LoRA](https://civitai.com/models/127533?modelVersionId=151790) exists

 ##Oh, so you want anime?
 - Download [this Lyco](https://huggingface.co/CluelessC/hll-test/blob/main/lyco/hll6.3-fluff-a5a.safetensors) and just add it the way you add LoRA